WeideTeo/ip/docs/README.md

 Example:

-Assuming this is the list of tasks;
+Assuming this is the list of tasks:

 ```
 1.[T][ ] visit park